Satoshi Hashimoto

 Satoshi Hashimoto (橋本 さとし, Hashimoto Satoshi) is a Japanese actor and voice actor currently affiliated with the Cube.
 Inc voice actor agency.
-Hashimoto is noted for his roles as Terry Bogard and Kim Kaphwan in the Fatal Fury, Capcom vs. SNK and King of Fighters fighting game series (the former role of which he revoiced in The King of Fighters: Another Day anime; in addition to that, he has also had voiceover experience playing Fire Convoy (Optimus Prime) in the original Japanese version of Transformers: Robots in Disguise entitled "Car Robots").
+Hashimoto is noted for his roles as Terry Bogard and Kim Kaphwan in the Fatal Fury and The King of Fighters fighting game series (the former role of which he revoiced in The King of Fighters: Another Day anime; in addition to that, he has also had voiceover experience playing Fire Convoy (Optimus Prime) in the original Japanese version of Transformers: Robots in Disguise entitled "Car Robots").

 Although not hugely active in the Japanese anime industry, Hashimoto is a prolific actor in various other entertainment fields.
 He has done many live-action movies, TV dramas and stage plays, and has made appearances in several television commercials.